collapsed-stacks/startups/questions/11248/using-opensource-or-freeware-code-inside-marketable-product.md

 - tagged: `open-source`
 - score: 0

-<p>I am currently trying to come up with a senior project for college and would like to make something that is marketable to help recoup costs of school and projects.</p>
+I am currently trying to come up with a senior project for college and would like to make something that is marketable to help recoup costs of school and projects.

-<p>One of the biggest suggestions I have had throughout college is to not do something that somebody else has already done.</p>
+One of the biggest suggestions I have had throughout college is to not do something that somebody else has already done.

-<p>This makes me wonder, what are the barriers on using freely posted code/circuits in a product to be marketed?
-It seems it would be wrong to use code posted publicly or open for use and make money off of it.</p>
+This makes me wonder, what are the barriers on using freely posted code/circuits in a product to be marketed?
+It seems it would be wrong to use code posted publicly or open for use and make money off of it.

-<p>Are there written or unwritten rules on what I can use for a marketable product, how much freely posted code or circuits, a ratio, anything of that sort?
+Are there written or unwritten rules on what I can use for a marketable product, how much freely posted code or circuits, a ratio, anything of that sort?
-Code on GitHub usually has releases on it that I could read for that specific topic, but what about blogs or Instructables, or stuff of that type?</p>
+Code on GitHub usually has releases on it that I could read for that specific topic, but what about blogs or Instructables, or stuff of that type?

 ## Answer 11249